Chilam Balam

 The Books of Chilam Balam ([t͡ʃilam ɓahlam]) are handwritten, chiefly 17th and 18th-centuries Maya miscellanies, named after the small Yucatec towns where they were originally kept, and preserving important traditional knowledge in which indigenous Maya and early Spanish traditions have coalesced.
 They compile knowledge on history, prophecy, religion, ritual, literature, the calendar, astronomy, and medicine.
 Written in the Yucatec Maya language and using the Latin alphabet, the manuscripts are attributed to a legendary author called Chilam Balam, a chilam being a priest who gives prophecies and balam a common surname meaning ʼjaguarʼ.
-Some of the texts actually contain prophecies about the coming of the Spaniards to Yucatán while mentioning a chilam Balam as their first author.
+Chilam Balam was notable for correctly predicting the coming of the Spaniards to Yucatán.

-Nine Books of Chilam Balam are known, most importantly those from Chumayel, Mani, and Tizimin, but more have existed.
+Nine Books of Chilam Balam are known, most importantly those from Chumayel, Maní, and Tizimín, but more have existed.
 Both language and content show that parts of the books date back to the time of the Spanish conquest of the Yucatec kingdoms (1527–1546).
 In some cases, where the language is particularly terse, the books appear to render hieroglyphic script, and thus to hark back to the pre-conquest period.

 Contents

-Taken together, the Books of Chilam Balam give the fullness of 18th-century Yucatec-Maya spiritual life.
+Taken together, the Books of Chilam Balam provide an account of the fullness of 18th-century Yucatec-Maya spiritual life.
 Whereas the medical texts and chronicles are quite matter-of-fact, the riddles and prognostications make abundant use of traditional Mayan metaphors.
 This holds even more true of the mythological and ritualistic texts, which, cast in abstruse language, plainly belong to esoteric lore.
 The historical texts derive part of their importance from the fact that they have been cast in the framework of the native Maya calendar, partly adapted to the European calendrical system.
 Reconstructing Postclassic Yucatec history from these data has proven to be an arduous task.
 The following is an overview of the sorts of texts—partly of Mesoamerican, and partly of Spanish derivation—found in the Chilam Balam books.